ZachWatkins/wordpress-plugin/readme.md

 ### Post Type Development Notes
 1. Post type registration should always occur on the `init` action hook.
 2. Post type content should use hooks or template parts instead of full template files, to maintain compatibility between themes.

+### Admin Settings Page Notes
+`add_options_page` puts a menu/link in the “Settings” menu `add_menu_page` puts a menu/link at the same level as “Dashboard”, “Posts”, “Media”, etc.
+`add_submenu_page` puts a menu/link as a child underneath “Dashboard”, “Posts”, “Media”, etc.

 ## Development Tasks